 In addition to these resource from Catherine and Erin, I am adding in the Winter Book Bundle which includes a great cross section of winter materials.
 You should find a little something for everyone in that bundle.
 It addresses comprehension, fluency and writing.
 Just click the image to check it out.

 These gals both have freebies to share with you too.
-Click below to check them out.
+Click below to check

 - Have a “to be completed” bag or basket where you keep all work in progress.

 - Create an “Absentee” folder where all papers for the day are stored.
 As students return, they collect what they missed.